Different Types Of Meditation:

-Meditation or mindfulness-based practices have also shown to have influence on decreased cortisol levels.
+Meditation or mindfulness-based practices have also shown to have influence on cortisol levels.
 Cortisol (a human hormone) is usually produced by increased levels of mental and/or physical stress.
-Chronic bouts of increased cortisol can "produce many of the harmful effects of stress".
-The effects of this can then lead to increased blood pressure, fatigue and even sleep difficulties.
+Chronic bouts of increased cortisol can “produce many of the harmful effects of stress“.
+Thus, potentially leading to increased blood pressure, fatigue, even sleep difficulties.

-Meditation or mindfulness practice may just have a positive influence on the reductions of such hormones and chronic inflammation on the body.
-An 8-week long study showed positive effects or reductions in inflammatory responses caused by stress.
+Meditation or mindfulness practice may have a positive influence on the reductions of such hormones and chronic inflammation within the body.
+An 8-week long study showed positive effects, or reductions in inflammatory responses caused by stress.

 II.
 Smoking Cessation/Fight Addictions:

-Along-side some of the stress related benefits of meditation, mindfulness training has been studied for it's ability to help aid in addictions, like smoking cessation, or alcohol use.
+Along-side some of the stress related benefits of meditation, mindfulness training has been studied for it’s ability to help aid in addictions.
+For example, smoking cessation, or alcohol use.

 One particular study looked at mindfulness training compared to the American Lung Association Freedom from Smoking Treatment (FFS).
 The mindfulness-based group showed a greater rate of reduction in cigarette use during and after treatment.

-A systematic review of mind-body practices (like yoga an meditation) included 14 clinical trials, which both showed "promising effects" supporting the need for future studies and investigations on mind-body practices on smoking cessation.
+A systematic review of mind-body practices (like yoga and meditation) included 14 clinical trials.
+Both showed “promising effects”.
+Hence, supporting the need for future studies and investigations on mind-body practices on smoking cessation.

 Among smokers in another trial, after 2 weeks of meditation training, meditation efforts seemed to produce a significant reduction in smoking (60%).
 This study also reveled “resting state brain scans showing increased activity for the meditation group in the anterior cingulate and prefrontal cortex”.
 These areas, according to the study, are important for self-control.